SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Digital Nomads Ville Chiappella.md

 ### The Offer: Work from a Renovating Villa
 Join us at [[Ville Chiappella]] as we transform our houses into a vibrant coliving hub.
 This is an offer for remote workers who want to be productive while living in a community-focused, rustic environment surrounded by nature.

-We are **open and accepting bookings from our start date of November 7th**.
+The project start date is estimated for **late November 2025**.
+We are currently working to finalize the exact date, which is constantly updated on our **[[Calendar]]** page.
+Please refer to that page for the latest updates.
+We are **open and accepting bookings** for our start.

 ### What We Offer
 * **High-Speed Internet:** We understand your priority.
 A fast connection (aiming for **at least 200 Mbps**) will be available almost from day one.
 Please [[Contact]] me for final confirmation on speeds.